dlford/yarr/readme.md

 # yarr

-**This is a fork of nkanaev's yarr project.**

-I haven't made any changes aside from creating a GitHub action to build docker images.

----

 **yarr** (yet another rss reader) is a web-based feed aggregator which can be used both as a desktop application and a personal self-hosted server.